brunopamplona/InterCasa-eCommerce-source-code/README.md

 - main files and folders explanation {opencart-folders.jpg}

-# To see the all source code, please access folder \mvc-source-code
+To see the all source code folders and files, please access folder {\mvc-source-code}